 Costs and Expenses in Amazon’s Business Operations

 Amazon is the leading e-commerce brand of the world and also a leading player in the cloud industry.
-Amazon's revenue over the past three years has seen massive growth driven by increased global sales as well as growth in sales of cloud based services.
+Amazon’s revenue over the past three years has seen massive growth driven by increased global sales as well as growth in sales of cloud-based services.
 The net revenue of the company in 2019 grew to $280.5 billion compared to $232.9 billion in 2018.
-The popularity of Amazon's ecommerce platform as well as its cloud services has grown a lot during recent years.
-While on the one hand the net sales of Amazon have grown rapidly, on the other its operating expenses have also grown faster, driven mainly by growth in research and development expenses as well as cost of sales and fulfillment costs.
+The popularity of Amazon’s e-commerce platform as well as its cloud services has grown a lot during recent years.
+While on the one hand, the net sales of Amazon have grown rapidly, on the other its operating expenses have also grown faster, driven mainly by growth in research and development expenses as well as the cost of sales and fulfillment costs.

-There are many types of costs involved in running an ecommerce website that serves millions of users worldwide.
-While cost of sales are the largest operating expenses incurred by Amazon, the expenses related to research and development as well as fulfillment are also among the significant expenses that Amazon incurs each year.
+There are many types of costs involved in running an e-commerce website that serves millions of users worldwide.
+While the cost of sales is the largest operating expense incurred by Amazon, the expenses related to research and development as well as fulfillment are also among the significant expenses that Amazon incurs each year.

 Cost of Sales: